effectfully-ou/sketches/generalizing-unliftio/README.md

 Here the inner monad (`p`) is allowed to differ from the outer monad (`m`).
 The idea is that `p` is either equal to `m` like before or is some "peeled" version of `m` where we drop some parts of the outer stack for the inner computation, so that the type class machinery can do all the lifting for us.

-The two basic instances are like before:
+The two core instances are like before:

 ```haskell
 instance MonadUnliftPeel IO IO IO where